Christian Pinzón

-Christian Pinzón Barajas (born June 24, 1998) is an American soccer player who plays for USL Championship club Rio Grande Valley FC.
+Christian Pinzón Barajas (born June 24, 1998) is an American soccer player who currently plays for Las Vegas Lights in the USL Championship.

 Career

 Youth

 Pinzón attended Bellflower High School, where he scored 86 goals in 71 games and won two CIF-Southern Section titles.
 He was the Long Beach Press-Telegram Player of the Year as a senior.
 He also played club soccer with local side California Rush.

 College & amateur

 In 2017, Pinzón went to play college soccer at California State University, Fullerton.
 Despite his senior season been cancelled due to the COVID-19 pandemic, he went on to make 54 appearances for the Titans, scoring 14 goals and tallying seven assists.
 In 2019, he earned First Team All-Conference honors and All-Far West Region Second Team honors.

 While at college, Pinzón also played with FC Golden State Force during their 2019 season, making a single appearance and scoring a single goal during their NPSL season, and making a single appearance in their USL League Two season.